Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 LSU Schedule Analysis

-- In their best win of the season, the Lady Tigers took down the No. 4 Virginia Tech Hokies, 79-72, on March 31.
+- The Lady Tigers' signature win this season came against the Virginia Tech Hokies, a squad ranked inside the AP's Top 25 (No. 4).
+The Lady Tigers took home the 79-72 win at a neutral site on March 31.

-- The Lady Tigers have 10 wins against Quadrant 1 teams, tied for the 12th-most in the nation.
+- The Lady Tigers have tied for the 12th-most Quadrant 1 victories in the nation (10).

 LSU 2022-23 Best Wins